diluisi/Getting_and_Cleaning_Data/Codebook.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

+ * Read _features.txt_ and select only columns with mean and standard deviation

 3. Uses descriptive activity names to name the activities in the data set

+ *

 4. Appropriately labels the data set with descriptive activity names.